kbroman/Paper_DataOrg/manuscript.md

 these common errors and design spreadsheets that are tidy, consistent, and as resistant to mistakes as possible.

+Spreadsheets are often used as a multipurpose tool for data entry, storage, analysis, and visualization.
+Most spreadsheet programs allow users to perform all of these tasks, however we believe that spreadsheets are best suited to data entry and storage, and that analysis and visualization should happen separately.
+Analyzing and visualizing data in a separate program reduces the risk of contaminating or destroying the raw data in the spreadsheet.

-In this paper we offer practical recommendations for organizing data in spreadsheets.
+In this paper we offer practical recommendations for organizing spreadsheet data in a way that both humans and computer programs can read.
 By following this advice, researchers will create spreadsheets that are less error-prone, easier for computers to process, and easier to share with collaborators and the public.
 Spreadsheets that adhere to our recommendations will interface easily with the tidy tools and reproducible methods described elsewhere in this collection and will form the basis of a robust and reproducible analytic workflow.

 ## Be consistent